Skip to Content

 No matter how dedicated a zoo is, it can’t meet the space requirements for most of its animals.
 Animals such as lions, elephants, and tigers don’t get even close to one percent of the area they roam in the wild.

-They normally find themselves locked in cages, and only released into an artificial habitat when there are visitors at the zoo.
-On top of that, the animals don’t have much freedom even in these tiny spaces that they are forced to live in.
-Even if the animals are being fed well, the lack of freedom can cause them to be stressed.
+They are normally locked in cages and only released into an artificial habitat when visitors visit the zoo.
+The animals don’t have much freedom, even in these tiny spaces they are forced to live in.
+Even if they are being fed well, the lack of freedom can cause them to be stressed.

-For example, the typical enclosure designed for a polar bear is about a million times smaller than its natural roaming grounds.
+For example, the typical enclosure designed for a polar bear is about a million times smaller than its former natural habitat and roaming grounds.
 This can make the animals neurotic, causing them to start biting bars, pacing repetitively, and swaying.

 See Related: War and the Effect on Wildlife